CUBRID/cubrid-manual/en/sql/transaction.rst

 *   Transaction T1 can update/insert a record to the table being viewed by another transaction T2.
 *   Transaction T1 can change the schema of the table being viewed by another transaction T2.

-This isolation level uses a two-phase locking protocol for an exclusive lock.
-However, non-repeatable read may occur because the shared lock on the rows is released immediately after it is retrieved and the intention lock on the table is released immediately as well.
+This isolation level follows a two-phase locking protocol for an exclusive lock.
+However, non-repeatable read may occur because the shared lock on the rows is released immediately after it is retrieved and the intent lock on the table is released immediately as well.

 **Example**